Allow customers to change their field values

 • Creating a customer account with or without custom fields

-• How to set up HTML element for different ACF field types, including file upload
+• How to set up HTML elements for different ACF field types, including file upload

 • How to handle repeatable fields